Red-rimmed melania: Habitat

 This species is resistant to low oxygen levels.
-The pollution tolerance value is 3 (on scale 0–10; 0 is the best water quality, 10 is the worst water quality).
+Its pollution tolerance value is 3 (on scale 0–10; 0 is the best water quality, 10 is the worst water quality).

 Feeding habits

-This snail feeds primarily on algae (microalgae).
+This snail feeds primarily on algae (microalgae) and detritus.

-Life cycle
+Lifecycle

 Red-rimmed melania females are both parthenogenic and ovoviviparous.
-Females can be recognized by their greenish coloured gonads while males have reddish gonads.
-Under good conditions, females will produce fertilised eggs that are transferred to a brood pouch where they remain until they hatch (parthenogenesis and viviparity).
+Females can be recognized by their greenish-coloured gonads, while males have reddish gonads.
+The males are rare, making up for 10 to 33% of population.
+Under good conditions, females produce fertilised eggs that are transferred to a brood pouch, where they remain until they hatch (parthenogenesis and viviparity).
 Melanoides tuberculata has 1–64 embryos in its brood pouch.
-Snails will begin reproducing at a size as small as 5 mm or 10 mm in length and broods may contain over seventy offspring (iteroparity).
+Snails will begin reproducing at a size as small as 5 mm or 10 mm in length and broods may contain over 70 offspring (iteroparity).
 The size of the shell of the parent at peak release of juveniles is 20.0 mm.
 The size of juveniles at birth is 1.2-2.2 mm.

-Melanoides tuberculata grows to a similar size as Tarebia granifera, are similar in size at first birth and juvenile output.
+Melanoides tuberculata grows to a similar size as Tarebia granifera, and is similar in size at first birth and juvenile output.

 It is a r-strategist species.

 Parasites

-Melanoides tuberculata is known to carry certain parasites which can be dangerous to humans.
+Melanoides tuberculata is known to carry certain parasites, which can be dangerous to humans.
 Pinto & de Melo (2011) compiled a checklist of 37 species of trematode parasites from this species of snail.
 Eleven of those trematodes are also parasites of human.
 These snails serve as first intermediate host for parasites which include: